 The White River Vision Plan Transition Team consists of balanced representatives from both Marion and Hamilton Counties with governance, organizational development, fundraising, and political experience.

-During the process, the Transition Team will invite representative organizations to participate in the governance conversation through written “briefs” as well as in-person panels structured around the Plan’s guiding principles.
-Meetings of the White River Vision Plan Governance Transition Team are open for observation by the public, and all presentations and submitted written briefs will be published below.
+During the process, the Transition Team invited representative organizations to participate in the governance conversation through written “briefs” as well as in-person panels structured around the Plan’s guiding principles.
+Meetings of the White River Vision Plan Governance Transition Team and all presentations and submitted written briefs are published below.

-Other stakeholders and interested community members may also submit a written brief through June 15, 2020.
+Other stakeholders and interested community members were also submit a written brief through June 15, 2020.

 Follow us on any of our social media platforms to keep up to date with all things #MyWhiteRiver